 You can unlink this device at any time, however, in this case, all connections to other peers will be lost, and you’ll have to create a new Sync identity or link this device to another device on which identity is already set.
 Also note that you cannot remotely unlink other devices.

-To unlink this device, go to My devices > This device > Unlink this device:
+To unlink this device, go to "Preferences -> Identity -> Unlink from identity".

 If one or several of your linked devices go offline and are not in use for a while, you can clear them from the device list.
 Click here to learn more.